The Ocean is Closed

 by and with: Sebastian Bark, Lisa Lucassen, Ilia Papatheodorou by She She Pop, and Biliana Voutchkova (violin), Nora Krahl (violoncello), Elena Kakaliagou (horn), Hilary Jeffery (trombone), Reinhold Friedl (piano), Maurice de Martin (percussion) by zeitkratzer.

-Concept: Sebastian Bark, Reinhold Friedl, Lisa Lucassen, Sets: Lena Mody, Sound: Robert Nacken, Light: Andreas Harder, Dramaturgy: Arved Schultze, Production: Michal Libera, Artistic Assistance: Fanni Halmburger.
+Concept: Sebastian Bark, Reinhold Friedl, Lisa Lucassen, Sets: Lena Mody, Sound: Robert Nacken, Light: Andreas Harder, Dramaturgy: Arved Schultze, Production: Michal Libera, Artistic Advice: Fanni Halmburger.

 A production von She She Pop and zeitkratzer in Co-produktion with HAU Hebbel am Ufer, Münchner Kammerspiele, Festival Romaeuropa.
 Founded by the German Federal Cultural Foundation.